 Atomic Wallet’s swap feature operates in a decentralized way, which gets rid of paying fees to an exchange/third party facilitating the transaction.
 It also removes the wallet fee which is usually required when performing transactions.
 Only fees which you are required to pay are fixed network fees, which are set up as follows:

-Charlie Shrem, American entrepreneur and Bitcoin advocate, is acting as the project’s Strategic Advisor and Visionary.
-In 2011 he co-founded the now-defunct startup company BitInstant, and is a founding member of the Bitcoin Foundation.
+Charlie Shrem, an American entrepreneur and Bitcoin advocate, is acting as the project’s Strategic Advisor and Visionary.
+In 2011 he co-founded the now-defunct startup company BitInstant and is a founding member of the Bitcoin Foundation.
 The Bitcoin Foundation is a nonprofit founded in 2012 with the mission to “standardize, protect and promote the use of Bitcoin cryptographic money for the benefit of users worldwide”.

-The list of partnerships includes Changelly, ShapeShift, ChangeNOW, Simplex, bnktothefuture.com, Fenbushi Capital, CoinMarketCap, aidrops.io and others.
+The list of partnerships includes Changelly, ShapeShift, ChangeNOW, Simplex, bnktothefuture.com, Fenbushi Capital, CoinMarketCap, aidrops.io, and others.

-The Atomic Wallet project prides itself for its safety.
+The Atomic Wallet project prides itself on its safety.
 It provides its users with full control over their private keys.
 It is also decentralized, not suffering from issues like being prone to hacking, DDoS attacks, or having any central points of failure.

 The wallet is also a cold storage one, as it can store and manage your cryptocurrency without being connected to the internet.
 All passwords and data are stored on the user’s device and it is not kept at any server, so there are no custody risks or the possibility of losing funds through centralized services.

 In Atomic Wallet, all data stored on the user device or sent when interacting with blockchains is fully encrypted.
-Local data secured with AES (Advanced Encryption Standard) symmetric encryption algorithm and the data which is transferred via BitTorrent protocol or interacting with blockchains is secured with TLS (Transport Layer Security) asymmetric encryption.
+Local data is secured with AES (Advanced Encryption Standard) symmetric encryption algorithm and the data which is transferred via BitTorrent protocol or interacting with blockchains is secured with TLS (Transport Layer Security) asymmetric encryption.

-Where’s The Project at Right Now?
+Where’s The Project Right Now?

 The wallet’s latest version 1.34.0 brought several important new features, including EOS token standard support and Zcash Sapling hard fork support.
-The option to purchase XRP with a bank card was among newly introduced features as well.
+The option to purchase XRP with a bank card was among the newly introduced features as well.
 Seeing that there were only a couple of weeks between the last two updates we can conclude that the project development is very active and ongoing.

-The 1.34.0 version is currently available for Windows, macOS, Ubuntu, Debian and Fedora operating systems.
+The 1.34.0 version is currently available for Windows, macOS, Ubuntu, Debian, and Fedora operating systems.
 Android and iOS versions were promised for this autumn but the launch has still hasn’t happened.

-The roadmap shows that alpha release of the Android wallet will happen this November, alongside another 4 assets being added to the wallet’s portfolio.
+The roadmap shows that the alpha release of the Android wallet will happen this November, alongside another 4 digital assets being added to the wallet’s portfolio.
 First functional builds for Android/iOS can be expected in December, seemingly a couple of months off of the originally set dates.